CardinisCode/jobhuntmanager/README.md

 -   display_application_note_details()

 ###### view_application_notes.py:
-This file contains the functionality behind:
-    -   Presenting the user with all the notes they've added for a specific application, where each note is a link to view the details for that specific note.
+This file contains the functionality behind presenting the user with all the notes they've added for a specific application, where each note is a link to view the details for that specific note.

 Includes the function:
 -   display_application_notes()

 #### applications:
 This where you'll find all the Python files related to job applications.

+The files in this directory:
+-   add_application.py
+-   view_application_details.py
+-   view_all_applications.py
+-   update_application.py
+-   delete_an_application.py
+-   delete_all_applications.py

 ##### add_application.py:
 In this file we find the functionality to: